Does FuelMarble Actually Work? What Real Test Data Shows

 - Honda Accord V6, China (2007, 17 years old): 18.2% fuel efficiency improvement, 97.7% NOx reduction, 93% CO reduction — tested under GB18285-2005 standard using MQW-50A analyser over 500 miles of urban traffic

-- Honda Freed 1500cc, Jakarta: 21.75% fuel efficiency improvement
+- Honda Freed 1500cc, Jakarta: 21.75% fuel efficiency improvement over 12 weeks of documented daily tracking

 - Honda Accord, Japan: 27.3% improvement (27-year test vehicle), from 9.9 to 12.6 km/L